lightcastercoldheart/apollo/README.md

 >>2 - Linked Content Outline
 >>> Content throughought the guide is interlinked and opens up certain cards that contain the linked information on the outline

 >>> This will act as the "anchor" or some sort of interactive table of contents that the user can click so they are directed to the content they need.

 >>> because contents are divided into card sections that group information based on their relevance with each other, users can easily access the information they require without having to look through a bigger block of information currently irrelevant to their need.

 >>> More information can be provided by linking guide content to reputable outside sources (online journal databases, scholar articles)

 >>3 - Interactive Timeline
 >>> Spans the entire width of the present document inside the header card.
 When present, the interactive timeline acts as a background for the linked content outline and guide title inside the header card.

 >>> This will be helpful for time/date-rich guides that will allow users to easily go through information on the guide based on date

+>>> Aggregated data with dates or information that can be displayed as a timeline will be generated as an interactive timeline for the header.
+If no timeline data is included in the information gathered, the interactive timeline is disabled and replaced by an image or color background depending on the most relevant data that can help generalize the type of information generated on the guide.

 **1 / Features List/**